death/monotonic-clock/README.md

 affected by NTP.
 If it is `:raw`, effort is made to return a monotonic time that is not affected by NTP.

-## [Constant Variable] monotonic-time-units-per-second
+## [Function] monotonic-time-units-per-second

-The number of monotonic time units in one second.
+Return the number of monotonic time units in one second.

+The value returned should remain valid for the duration of the running Lisp process, but no guarantee is made beyond this extent.

 ## [Function] monotonic-now/ms &optional mode